trumans/treehouse-react-app-course-manager/README.md

 # Installing the REST API

-1. In a terminal window "cd" to project folder, then to the api folder
+1. In a terminal window navigate to the project folder, then to the api folder.
-2. Install npm modules with the command ```npm install```
+2. Install npm modules with the command ```npm install```.
-3. Create the database with the command ```npm run seed``` The database will be populated with two users and three courses.
+3. Create the database with the command ```npm run seed```.
+The database will be populated with two users and three courses.

 ## Resetting the database
-To reset database to its seed data:
+To reset database to its seed data
-1. Stop the server by entering ctrl-C in the terminal window
+1. Stop the server with ctrl-C in the terminal window.
 2. Delete the file fsjstd-restapi.db.
 3. Recreate the database with the command ```npm run seed```.
 4. Restart the application server with the command ```npm start```

 # Starting the application
 1. In a terminal windown and navigate to the project folder, then to the api folder.
-2. Enter the command ```npm start```
+2. Enter the command ```npm start```.
 If the application starts successfully the following messages appear in the console
 ```
 Express server is listening on port 5000